 Ralph wrote the following article for the GOSPEL MESSAGE Nr.3/1982

-Life as a Missionary
+Life of a Missionary

 George gets paid according to his education, experience, position and productivity.
 Bill’s pay is determined by the cost of living and size of his family.
 George gets paid by the hour and extra for overtime.
 He has a paid vacation and Christmas bonus.
 Bill gets paid the same amount of salary twelve months a year regardless of the number of hours he works.
 George has one boss and it would never occur to him that he should write his boss a “Thank you” note, but Bill has thirty some employers, all of whom expect an expression of appreciation.